Balsam woolly adelgid: Impact

-Since the invasion of the balsam woolly adelgid, discovered in 1957, Fraser fir mortality rates have been 90–99%.
 Although some areas are being regenerated by young firs, there is much change in understory composition, including invasion by both woody and herbaceous species.
-Red Spruce, the spruce component of the spruce fir ecosystem, has also been suffering declines.
-Some researchers attribute these declines to damage from wind, which is usually blocked by the firs.
-Balsam woolly adelgids destroyed about 95% of the Fraser firs in the Great Smoky Mountains National Park, creating "ghost forests".
-The number of adult firs relative to young firs has increased over 30 years, with Clingmans Dome having three times as many adult trees as of 2020 as in the 1980s.
+Red spruce, the spruce component of the spruce fir ecosystem, has also been suffering declines.The spruce-fir moss spider, which lives on moss mats below the forest canopy, is considered endangered because of the decline of the Fraser fir.

-One concern is that acid rain and the deterioration of the ozone, among other pollutants, are contributing to a weak immune system for the Fraser firs and making them more susceptible to the balsam woolly adelgids.
-The Spruce-fir moss spider, which lives on moss mats below the forest canopy, is considered endangered due to the decline of the Fraser fir.
+Although the fir population in the Great Smoky Mountains National Park was decimated by woolly adelgids in the 1960s through 1980s, there has been some recovery since then.
+The number of adult firs has increased over 30 years, with Kuwohi having three times as many adult trees as of 2020 as in the 1980s.

-The Balsam woolly adelgid also has a significant impact on Pacific Northwest forests.
-Specifically, grand fir, silver fir and subalpine fir in Washington and Oregon all can serve as a host.
-Extensive mortality due to this pest in the Cascade Mountain range was recorded during the 1950s and 1960s.
+The balsam woolly adelgid also has a significant impact on Pacific Northwest forests.
+Specifically, grand fir, silver fir and subalpine fir in Washington and Oregon can serve as hosts.
+Extensive mortality by this pest in the Cascade Mountain range was recorded during the 1950s and 1960s.
 Land area affected by the adelgid in the Pacific Northwest has increased from 83,325 acres (337 km2) in 2004 to 108,128 acres (438 km2) in 2005.